 - Read More

-Metatarsal fractures can be broken down into two basic categories; stress fractures and traumatic fractures.
-Metatarsal stress fractures occur as the result of repetitive load applied to the bone in an amount, or at a rate, that is greater than the ability of the bone to repair and heal itself.
-There is rarely trauma associated with a metatarsal stress fracture.
-Traumatic fractures, on the other hand, are due to an abrupt force resulting in fracture.
-The force associated with a traumatic fracture is usually a fall, motor vehicle accident or other traumatic event.
+Metatarsal fractures present in two basic categories; stress fractures and traumatic fractures.
+Metatarsal stress fractures occur as the result of repetitive load applied to the bone in an amount, or at a rate, that is greater than the ability of the bone to repair itself.
+Traumatic metatarsal fractures on the other hand, are due to an abrupt force resulting in fracture.
+The force associated with a traumatic fracture is usually a fall, cruch injury of motor vehicle accident.
 Treatment of metatarsal fractures depends upon the location of the fracture, apposition of the fracture and alignment as seen on x-ray.
 Treatment may be conservative or surgical.

 Metatarsal stress fracture

 - Insidious onset of pain in the forefoot

 - Acute pain at the onset of walking, increasing over the course of the day

 - Swelling on the top of the foot